micha-k/trashcalgen/README.md

 Parameters:
 * -i : Input file for batch dates, see format below
 * -o : Output file name, format is ical
-* -r : set if you want to set a reminder n hours before the event starts

 ## Input File Format